miguelmota/ethereum-input-data-decoder/README.md

 - Q: Can this library decode contract creation input data?

   - A: Yes, it can decode contract creation input data.

+- Q: Does this library support ABIEncoderV2?

+  - A: Yes, but it's buggy.
+Please submit a [bug report](https://github.com/miguelmota/ethereum-input-data-decoder/issues/new) if you encounter issues.

 ## License